Taylor Swift’s Bicycle Instagram Picture Just Dropped Some Major Hints

 Taylor Swift is keeping things mysterious.

-On April 18, the singer updated her Instagram.
-Fans saw one pastel-blue bicycle.
-Shot outdoors with wooden railings in the background, the photo was simply captioned with numbers, “4” and “26.”
+On April 18, the singer updated her Instagram, and fans saw one pastel-blue bicycle.
+Shot outdoors with wooden railings in the background, the photo was simply captioned with numbers, “4.26.”

 Swift currently has comments disabled on Instagram.

-Last weekend threw fans a “countdown” clock via Instagram.
+Last weekend, fans saw a “countdown” clock on Swift’s Instagram.
 Taylor’s much-anticipated seventh studio album hasn’t officially been announced, but fans can speak of nothing else.
 “T7” formed the basis for a heavy analysis by Capital FM just two days ago.
 The radio station was hell-bent on decoding whether an album will drop, when the date might be, and anything else fans need to know.

-4.26 doesn’t come as random – at least as far as fans are concerned.
+The numerals 4.26 doesn’t come as random – at least as far as fans are concerned.
 ‘The Story Of Us” is four minutes and 26 seconds in length.
 The date also formed the end of the aforementioned “countdown.”
 Beady-eyed fans even noticed 61 stars in an Instagram update made by Swift on February 24.
 As Billboard chronicles, there are 61 days between February 24 and the suspected April 26 release date.

 Taylor’s bicycle update had racked up over 500,000 likes within two hours of being posted.